 only 116 calories per serving

-Everyone needs a great hummus recipe that’s easy to make, tastes delicious, and one that feeds a crowd.
+Everyone needs a great hummus recipe that’s easy to make, tastes delicious, and feeds a crowd.
 This is that recipe!

 Served chilled, add some crunchy French or Italian bread, crackers, or tortilla chips on the side.
-Stays fresh chilled up to 4 days in a sealed container.
+Stays freshly chilled for up to 4 days in a sealed container.

 It’s a wonderful hummus to share with your family and friends!
 And that’s what cooking at home is all about…